codatio/codat-docs/docs/lending/guides/loan-qualification/setting-up.md

 ### <input type="checkbox" unchecked /> Listen for webhooks

-The app will use several webhooks to track completion of the financial data sync and the categorization of accounts, and Sandbox linking completion.
+The app will use several webhooks to track the completion of the financial data sync and the categorization of accounts, and Sandbox linking completion.

 We will use [ngrok](https://ngrok.com/) here to listen for Codat's webhooks.